teyc/debug.coreclr.docker/README.md

 # Launching and attaching to a .NET Core process in Docker with VS Code

+## In a hurry?

+Instructions for trying out the sample are at the bottom of this post.

+## Background

 I'm currently working with a project that has multiple microservices running in Docker containers.
 I found working with Visual Studio extremely clumsy.
 The `docker-compose` extension to Visual Studio is slow, and can